As you can tell by my posts I love essential oils and use at least one every day.

 A: When you deal with essential oils, it's extremely important to remember to rinse the problem area FIRST with a carrier oil or whole fat milk or cream; NOT WATER.

-If you rinse the area first with a fat like a vegetable oil or milk, it helps to quickly carry away any of the excess essential oil.
+If you rinse the area first with a fat like coconut oil or milk, it helps to quickly carry away any of the excess essential oil.

 If rinsing your eyes, milk is the best choice, as it will quickly stop any burning that you might be experiencing, you can then proceed to flush your eyes with water for 15 minutes.